Alex08521/SpaceSound/README.md

 This is a set of system sounds for KDE Plasma 6 that will add a bit of science fiction to your system.
 Createt with Sillero TTS.

 For installation just launch install.sh

+If you like my work, you can support me here https://boosty.to/alexpluz